Come for the Lobster, Stay for the Chowder

 Clam Chowder at Abbott’s Lobster in the Rough

 Note: most of this intro stuff is repeated over on my page about their shore dinner, which makes the same list separately.
-Just skip ahead if you’ve already read that page… Though I hope you figured that out on your own.
+Abbott’s is also on the US Best/”See Before You Die” list as well.

 I suppose “in the rough” means that the dining room here is a lawn out by the harbor.
 There are indoor tables and another large grouping of them under a tent but really, who wants to chow down on a seafood feast in such a staid setting?